Former Fed Explains Blueface's Attempted Murder Charge. Will He Beat The Case?

 All right.

-So if you commit a burglary, right, that's one thing, but if you commit a burglary and you're a gang member, well, they could come back and use that against you in a racketeering case, right?
+But if you commit a burglary and you're a gang member, well, they could come back and use that against you in a racketeering case, right?

-They went back and got them again for the same charges for maybe drug trafficking or gun possession, whatever under the Rico statute because they were committing those crimes and they were gang members, man.
+If you guys go back and look at that Georgia indictment, that episode that I did on my channel on YSL, a lot of those charges, right, they went back and got them again for the same charges for maybe drug trafficking or gun possession, whatever, under the RICO statute because they were committing those crimes and they were gang members, man.

 So being in a gang is never a good move.

-And once probable cause probably was established fairly quickly, probable cause sometimes is it's a great standard to have.
+And once probable cause probably was established fairly quickly, probable cause sometimes it's a great standard to have.

 Obviously, you have to have that to make an arrest, but we want maybe a little bit more to take to a prosecutor that we can show proof beyond that reasonable doubt so that that violent action is that person is held accountable for that violent criminal act.

-And so I think probably in the in the month that has transposed about those this this month, you've had the investigation where it has been run to ground, all the stones have been unturned, all the questions have been answered, all the briefs have been sent up to the executive staff of law enforcement uh across Las Vegas here in the southern Nevada area.
+And so I think probably in the month that has transposed about this month, you've had the investigation where it has been run to ground.

 And so at a minimum, just for that situation.